Villa Del Palmar at the Islands of Loreto All-Inclusive resort is a Little Bit of Heaven in Mexico Celebrity Pastry Week Baja California

 Chef Johnny gave a very entertaining and educational cooking class by the pool one afternoon, where he made a Chocolate Sesame Cake and churros with dulce de leche.
 Both recipes are from his latest cookbook, Sugar Rush.

 Pastry week included a buffet selection of 15 different chocolate desserts!
 There were actually too many to try, but we all did our best!
-Johnny’s Chocolate Sesame cake was there along with “Not Only in Your Dreams” cake from Devin Alexander and many others from the chefs at the Villa Del Palmar resort.
+Johnny’s Chocolate Sesame cake was there along with “Not Only in Your Dreams” cake.
+There were many others from the chefs at Villa del Palmar at the Islands of Loreto.

 - Bring lots of sunscreen (and aloe)!
 You’ll need it for outdoor activities, especially during the midday hours.